 The pedlet can be towed into place using an electric cargo trike and once installed, provides visitors with a place to sit, free WiFi and birdsong played through a small wooden bird box.
 Residents of Kingston borough are able to request the parklet visit their street for a day by visiting the council’s website.
 See it in action below.

 Ethical cycle insurance

 On the face of it, one cycle insurance policy is much like another, but the devil is the detail.
 Check your small print for so-called ‘new-for-old’ replacement – many insurers use the term, but if your bicycle is more than a few years old, devalue it severely.
 This means you are left out of pocket when you come to replace it.

 With ETA cycle insurance, however old the bike, if it’s stolen you get enough to buy a new model.
 Furthermore, every cycle insurance policy you buy from us helps support the work of the ETA Trust, our charity campaigning for a cleaner, safer transport future.
-Little wonder The Good Shopping Guide has voted us Britain’s most ethical insurance company.
+Little wonder The Good Shopping Guide has voted us ethical in Britain.